kdoore/1335GitBook/oop-polymorphism.md

 ```

 ###Over-riding Methods
 OOP Polymorphism means that when a child-class object executes a method, then the 'system' will determine whether to execute a child-class method or a base-class method, by examining the child class definition to see if the method has been implemented in the child-class so that it over-rides the base-class method.
 Method over-riding allows us to treat objects using the more general, base-class, references, but that the 'system' will determine the run-time type of each object instance, and determine whether a base-class or child-class method will be executed.
+If a method has not been over-ridden in a child class, the child-class object can still call any method specified in the base-class, the child-class 'gets' everything in the base-class 'for free' when it extends the base-class to become a child-class.

 ###Object Oriented Design
 Polymorphism should be considered when designing classes with inheritance relationships.
-Only methods defined in the base-class can be called on base-class object references, even if the object refers to a child-class object.
+Only methods defined in the base-class can be called on using base-class object references, even if the object refers to a child-class object.
 Therefore, UML class diagrams provide a graphical representation to aid design and use of OOP classes and objects.

 ###UML Diagram of Inheritance Relationships